 5 Tips To Combat The Rising Cost Of Living

-Looking at the bigger picture, one can take comfort in knowing that the subsidy rationalisation, price hikes and other initiatives will be able to help bring in higher revenue for the country, reduce gross development spending and contain the fiscal deficit at 3.5% of gross domestic product (GDP).
+Looking at the bigger picture, one can take comfort in knowing that the subsidy rationalisation, price hikes and other initiatives will be able to help bring in higher revenue for the country, reduce gross development spending and contain the fiscal deficit which has grown to 5.8% of gross domestic product (GDP) in 2022.

 The bad news?
-Individuals from low and middle-income groups may find maneuvering through alarmingly high cost of living to be a tough endeavour.
+Individuals from low and middle-income groups will feel the high cost of living even more.

-The fact that inflation is likely to continue increasing until 2014 will come as a blow to already cash-strapped families and pensioners.
+With inflation expected to remain high into 2023, this will come as a blow to already cash-strapped families and pensioners.

 Fortunately, iMoney is here to help with some top tips for Malaysians keen on mitigating the impact the rising cost of living will have on their finances.